-In our evaluations, we found most credit repair companies either assign a specific individual to work your case or divvy the work up between a team of people.
-We preferred companies that assign an individual case advisor, as it lets that person become more familiar with your case and establishes a single point of contact if you have questions or want to check on your progress.
-Companies that route your queries through a team of customer service agents work fine, but aren’t as convenient.
-A personal case advisor is also generally better for customer comfort, as talking about sensitive personal information is uncomfortable, and trust is important.
+Most credit repair companies either assign a specific individual to work your case or split the work up between a team of people.
+We preferred companies that assign an individual case adviser, as it lets that person become more familiar with your case and establishes a single point of contact if you have questions or want to check on your progress.
+Companies that route your queries through a team of customer service agents work fine, but probably aren’t as convenient.
+A personal case adviser is also generally better for building a relationship with a customer, particularly as talking about sensitive personal information can prove uncomfortable - trust is important.

-Although credit repair can make a huge difference in your credit score by correcting inaccurate derogatory marks on your credit report, there are several other things you can do to improve your credit.
+While credit repair can make a huge difference in your credit score by correcting inaccurate derogatory marks on your credit report, there are several other things you can do to improve your credit.
 The first step you should take is to learn how credit scores work.
-Lenders usually use FICO scores to judge your creditworthiness.
-Your FICO score is calculated based on five components: payment history, number of credit inquiries, credit mix, credit utilization and credit account history.
+Lenders usually use FICO® scores to judge your creditworthiness.
+Your FICO® score is calculated based on five components: payment history, number of credit inquiries, credit mix, credit utilization and credit account history.

 Because there are three credit reporting bureaus and each bureau may have different information, it is possible to have multiple credit scores.
 According to Nancy E. Bistritz-Balkan, vice president of communications and consumer education at Equifax (one of the three credit bureaus), each company uses slightly different metrics.
 “Consumers frequently ask why their credit scores are different,” she explained in an interview.
 “Not all lenders, financial companies and credit card companies report their information to all three major nationwide credit bureaus.
 They may report to one, two, all three, or none at all.
 In addition, each credit bureau has its own credit scoring model, and each lender has typically had its own lending criteria...
 In addition, lenders, financial companies, and credit companies report account information at different times, which can also impact credit scores.”
 Even with these differences, however, “The factor that can most significantly impact a consumer’s credit score is payment history,” she told us.